open-telemetry/opamp-spec/specification.md

-Particularly, if it is possible via a configuration to ask the Agent to collect data from the machine it runs on (as it is often the case for telemetry collecting agents) then we recommend to have agent-side restrictions as to what directories or files the Agent is allowed to collect.
+Particularly, if it is possible via a configuration to ask the Agent to collect data from the machine it runs on (as it is often the case for telemetry collecting Agents) then we recommend to have Agent-side restrictions as to what directories or files the Agent is allowed to collect.
 Upon receiving a remote config the Agent must validate the configuration against the list of restrictions and refuse to apply the configuration either fully or partially if